 The Brazilian is lamenting about the situation.
 With lots of drama added for good measure obviously.
 Vydra tries to lend a helping hand.
 Which comes as no surprise really.
 Even if Lukas has only been around for a couple of races, he fits right in with the old generation of HSO-drivers.
 Those who show up on Sunday with some track fun for sole objective.
 True gentlemen.
 Always ready to give a helping hand.

 Even if totally uncalled for, it was to be expected though.
 As much as Lukas fits in with the old crowd, this new guy never will.
 The archetype of a fair chunk of the new generation showing up at HSO, he is.
-Blokes turn up at the tracks just to inflate ego’s that are already rather sizeable for starters.
+Blokes that turn up at the tracks just to inflate ego’s that are already rather sizeable for starters.
 Constantly bragging about their equipment and feats.
 Sucking up to admins and other fast drivers… Blatantly ignoring and talking down all the others.

 There are still just a minority of those new brats.
 But their venom seems to be slowly spreading.